Prak2210/RenderLogs/README.md

 - You can see your logs at this location
 - Monitor the logs in application console, you can see request numbers as well.

-### Points Covered:
-- Objective
-- Implementation Strategy
-  -- How configuration settings gives more control over the application
-- Testing Strategy
-- How to run application in your local?
-- Future Improvement

-### Objective

-A service which read an internally stored log file on the startup.
-Once started, it needs to have a REST endpoint where it should render the data. *Given log data file is assumed to have less than 1000 entries*

 ### Implementation Strategy

-#### Why Java Spring Boot Framework?

-I chose Spring Boot for because I would not have to waste a lot of time configuring the environment.
-It created all for me.
-I just had to worry about code logic and tests.
-Also, Annotations by spring make loading env variables and configuring unit tests very easy.

 #### Structure
 Application has following structure: